Expert panel on homelessness condemns Melbourne’s proposed homeless bylaws

 - Michael Perusco, CEO of Unison Community Housing

-The panel took on questions from the audience and leant their expertise to some of the most pressing issues surrounding the homelessness crisis in Australia including; the inefficacy of Melbourne City’s Council’s proposed bylaws, how passersby can be respectful to homeless people, public perceptions of homeless and, what really works to end homelessness.
+The panel took on questions from the audience and lent their expertise to some of the most pressing issues surrounding the homelessness crisis in Australia including; the inefficacy of Melbourne City’s Council’s proposed bylaws, how passersby can be respectful to homeless people, public perceptions of homeless and, what really works to end homelessness.
 Here are some of the highlights from the event:

 "As homelessness rises it seems ‘we’re also seeing a growing intolerance" - Madeline Morris